 Not always.
 Active sourcing for a specific open role can rely on legitimate interest rather than consent.
 However, you must conduct a legitimate interest assessment, be transparent about your data processing, and respect candidates’ right to object.
 Storing sourced profiles in a talent pool for future roles does require explicit consent with a clear retention period.

-Building a GDPR-Ready Recruiting Process
+Building GDPR Compliance Into Your Recruiting Process

 Here’s where to start: